 Grounding techniques

-Do you ever feel like your head is racing, or your chest is tight and you’re floating somewhere just outside yourself?
+Do you ever feel like your head is racing, or your chest is tight and you’re floating somewhere just outside of yourself?
 If so, grounding techniques can really help.
-They’re little tools or practices that help bring you back into your body, into the moment and into a sense of safety, especially when anxiety, stress, or past trauma pulls you away from the present.
+They are little tools or practices that help bring you back into your body, especially when anxiety, stress, or past trauma takes over.

 When grounding might come in handy